Thoriri/thorir-website/docs/automation/metrics-ci.md

 It then rewrites:

 - `content/home/metrics.md` (animated counters on the homepage)
+- `content/home/tm-biofoundation.md` (active homepage BioFoundation stats)
 - `content/home/featured-work.md` (BioFoundation card)
 - `content/project/biofoundation/index.md` (resource summary)

 The script relies only on the Python standard library (`urllib`, `json`).
 It exits gracefully if a fetch fails, leaving existing numbers untouched.

+## Workflow routing

+GitHub schedules workflows from the repository default branch.
+The scheduled workflow therefore lives there but checks out and commits to `redesign`, the deployed content branch.
+Keep the workflow definition on the default branch in sync with the copy on `redesign` whenever its routing changes.

 ## Optional Proxy Configuration